-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Liver problems may occur while you are using this medicine.
-Stop using this medicine and check with your doctor right away if you or your child are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.
+Check with your doctor right away if you or your child are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Meloxicam may cause a serious type of allergic reaction called anaphylaxis.
 Although this is rare, it may occur often in patients who are allergic to aspirin or other nonsteroidal anti-inflammatory drugs.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
+The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, or fainting.
 Other signs may include changes in skin color of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, puffiness or swelling of the eyelids or around the eyes.
 If these effects occur, get emergency help at once.
 Ask someone to drive you to the nearest hospital emergency room.
 Call an ambulance, lie down, cover yourself to keep warm, and prop your feet higher than your head.
 Stay in that position until help arrives.

 Serious skin reactions can occur during treatment with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.

-Using this medicine during the later part of pregnancy can harm your unborn baby.
+Using this medicine during the later part of a pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-This medicine may cause a delay in ovulation for women and may affect their ability to have children.
+This medicine may cause a delay in ovulation for women and may decrease sperm count in men, which can affect their ability to have children.
 If you plan to have children, talk with your doctor before using this medicine.

-Tell your doctor if you or your child have unexplained weight gain or edema (fluid retention or body swelling) with this medicine.
+Tell your doctor if you have unexplained weight gain or edema (fluid retention or body swelling) with this medicine.

 Mobic® oral liquid contains sorbitol which may cause a very serious bowel problem when taken with sodium polystyrene sulfonate (Kayexalate®).
 Do not take the oral liquid together with Kayexalate®.